Ford Mustang variants: Saleen

 Saleen was founded by racer Steve Saleen in 1983, the first model being produced in 1984.
 The first Saleens were mainly focused on handling performance and used stock Ford engines.
 Races Saleen has won with his Mustangs include the 24 hours races of Le Mans and Daytona, as well as many SCCA championships.
 Saleen Mustangs came in two main categories—the S281, which had the Ford Modular 4.6L 281CI V-8, and the S351, which had a 351ci 5.8L Windsor V-8 installed.
 There were supercharged versions of both.
 The "S351 was available from 1994 to 1999.
 For the Mustangs 5th generation the top Saleen model was the S302-Extreme, in which they have replaced the factory 4.6-liter with a Saleen-built V8 engine, increasing the power to almost 620 hp.

 In 2007, Saleen and retired racer Parnelli Jones made a limited-edition version of the Mustang.
 Though often called the Saleen/Parnelli Jones S302, it was designed to pay homage to the legendary Boss 302 that Jones raced back in the 1970s.
 Equipped with a Saleen MOD 302 cid 3-valve V8, the S302 makes 400 hp and 390 lbft of torque.
-Production of this car was limited to only 500 cars.
+Production of this car was limited to 500 cars.